EdDaWord/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 2. Expose Semantic and Control tokens in Theme

 3. Update components to optionally consume Control tokens with fallbacks to Semantic if Control in Theme is absent.
 Similarly if Semantics are absent in Theme then fallback to Alias tokens (Fluent 2)

-Additional options for each element are compared in [Other options considered](https://microsoft.sharepoint-df.com/:w:/s/XCDesignHorizontals/EbAhJTmA9LBBjvcIaRSDxkcBX_ADbPhV347o5zlmOsq-fw?e=3JKPpH&nav=eyJoIjoiOTU1MTcxMjY3In0).

 ## New extended tokens